LVT and SPC Floor Problems

 Key Terms

-• SPC: Stone Polymer Composite rigid core flooring.
+• SPC — Stone Polymer Composite or Stone Plastic Composite rigid-core flooring.

 Related Pages